GeodesicCarbon/voron_canbus/mainboard_flashing/README.md

 You want the Processor and Clock Reference to be set as per whatever board you are running.
 Set Communication interface to 'USB to CAN bus bridge' then set the CAN Bus interface to use the pins that are specific to your mainboard.
 Also set the CAN bus speed to the same as the speed in your can0 file.
 In this guide it is set to 1000000.

 **NOTE: The Bootloader offset will be determined by if you are using a bootloader or not.
-If you are keeping the stock bootloader, or have installed canboot, then set the bootloader offset to the recommendation in the manual.
+If you are keeping the stock bootloader, or have installed Katapult, then set the bootloader offset to the recommendation in the manual.
 If you are going to run without a bootloader then set the bootloader offset to "No Bootloader"**

 Once you have the firmware configured, run a `make clean` to make sure there are no old files hanging around, then `make` to compile the firmware.
 It will save the firmware to ~/klipper/out/klipper.bin

-## If you have CanBOOT installed
+## If you have Katapult installed

-Run an `ls /dev/serial/by-id/` and take note of the CanBoot device that it shows:
+Run an `ls /dev/serial/by-id/` and take note of the Katapult device that it shows:

+>**_NOTE:_** Replace image
 ![image](https://user-images.githubusercontent.com/124253477/221342447-a98e6bee-050b-4f82-a4cb-1265e92d0752.png)

-If the above command didn't show a 'canboot' device, or threw a "no such file or directory" error, then quickly double-click the RESET button on your mainboard and run the command again.
+If the above command didn't show a 'katapult' device, or threw a "no such file or directory" error, then quickly double-click the RESET button on your mainboard and run the command again.
 Until you get a result from a `ls /dev/serial/by-id/` there is no point doing further steps below.

-Run this command to install klipper firmware via canboot via USB.
+Run this command to install klipper firmware via Katapult via USB.
 Use the device ID you just retrieved in the above ls command.

-`python3 ~/CanBoot/scripts/flash_can.py -f ~/klipper/out/klipper.bin -d /dev/serial/by-id/usb-CanBoot_stm32f446xx_37001A001851303439363932-if00`
+`python3 ~/katapult/scripts/flashtool.py -f ~/klipper/out/klipper.bin -d /dev/serial/by-id/xxx`

-## If you are running a stock bootloader and flashing via SD card INSTEAD of CanBOOT
+## If you are running a stock bootloader and flashing via SD card INSTEAD of Katapult

 Simply follow the mainboard user manual to copy the ~/klipper/out/klipper.bin file to an SD card (renaming it if needed) and flash the mainboard as per user manual.

-## If you are flashing via DFU mode (no CanBOOT or stock bootloader)
+## If you are flashing via DFU mode (no Katapult or stock bootloader)

 To flash, connect your mainboard to the Pi via USB then put the mainboard into DFU mode (your mainboard user manual should have instructions on doing this).
 To confirm it's in DFU mode you can run the command `dfu-util -l` and it will show any devices connected to your Pi in DFU mode.